QuivrHQ/quivr/backend/worker/quivr_worker/process/README.md

 However, sync knowledge added to a brain will be reprocessed after some time through the sync update task, ensuring that their status will eventually be set to the correct state.

+# Syncing Knowledge task

+- Task to update all files
+- Task to get all folders and proceess
+- Rollback doesnt modify the original knowledge
+- If we don't find a folder we will delete it -> deleting all the knowledges associated with it !

+1. **Syncing Knowledge Syncs of Type Files:**
+   - Outdated file syncs are fetched in batches.
+   - For each file, if the remote file's `last_modified_at` is newer than the local `last_synced_at`, the file is updated.
+   - If the file is missing remotely, the db knowledge is deleted.
+2. **Syncing Knowledge Folders:**
+   - Outdated folder syncs are retrieved in batches.
+   - For each folder, its children (files and subfolders) are fetched from both the database and the remote provider.
+   - Remote children missing from the local database are added and processed.
+   - **If a Folder is Not Found:**
+     - If a folder no longer exists remotely, it is deleted locally, along with all associated knowledge entries.

+🔴 **Key Considerations**

+- **Batch Processing:**

+  - Both file and folder syncs are handled in batches, ensuring the system can process large data efficiently.

+- **Error Handling:**

+  - The system logs errors such as missing credentials or files, allowing the sync process to continue or fail gracefully.

+- **Savepoints and Rollback:**

+  - During file and folder processing, savepoints are created.
+If an error occurs, the transaction can be rolled back, ensuring the original knowledge remains unmodified.

+- **Deleting Folders:**
+  - If a folder is missing remotely, it triggers the deletion of the folder and all associated knowledge entries from the local system.

 ---

 ## Notification Steps

 To discuss: @StanGirard @Zewed

-# Sync update

-- Task to update all files
-- Task to get all folders and proceess
-- Rollback doesnt modify the original knowledge